crhansbury/vopmembership/README.md

 This information will be used to populate important choir documents.
 For example: nametags for each member with name, section, and pronouns; email lists based on section and role; concert programs with name and section; and statistics collection for grant applications.

+### Spreadsheet Structure

+The data will be kept in an excel spreadsheet.
+This spreadsheet will have two sheets, one for active members and one for inactive members.
+Both sheets will have 8 columns:
+* Name (ex: First, Last)
+* Member ID (ex: 001)
+* Pronouns (ex: they/them)
+* Voice Part (ex: B1)
+* Role (ex: Section Leader)
+* Email (ex: user@example.com)
+* Phone (ex: (215) 555-1234)
+* Address (ex: 123 Main St, Philadelphia PA 00000)

+The program will use `openpyxl` to collect and edit the information in this spreadsheet.
+Using the `Data Class`, the program will parse the information in the xl sheet and use it to populate a dictionary, which will allow the program to collect the information from the excel spreadsheet.

+The spreadsheet will also include a "date modified" field.

 ### Member Addition

 When a new member joins VOP, there is information that must be collected about this new member to be stored in the membership database: